 Self-guided Texas Hill Country Wine Tours

 A self-guided tour is just that – one you do on your own.
 This has its pros and cons, for one someone has to drive.
 In other words, someone can’t partake in all the tastings.
 However, this option is the most affordable and allows for the most flexibility.
 If you do choose to do it on your own, plan in advance which Texas Hill Country wineries you want to visit to ensure you maximize your time.
+Decide which wine trail is the best fit for you.
+Are you interested in Fredericksburg, TX wineries or checking out the scene on the Guadalupe Wine Trail?
 Look at the hours of operation and distance from one another, as well as where you can stop in for lunch or pull up under a shade tree for a picnic.
 This map is one of the best I’ve found for helping do this.

 The Fredricksburg 290 Wine Shuttle